ammar-lby/ammar-lby/README.md

 <h2> Hi!
-My name is Ammar - I'm an aspiring software engineer/ethical hacker from the United Kingdom :) </h2>
+My name is Ammar - I'm a software engineer from the United Kingdom :) </h2>